sovrin-foundation/sovrin-rfc/text/sovrin-tokens/README.md

    spent, then the key would be 1:pay:sov:8675309 and the value would be 129:455:1090.

-The UTXO cache is updated whenever an address spends tokens.
+The UTXO cache is updated whenever a payment transaction is written to the ledger.

 ### Transaction Fees
 The primary purpose of transaction fees is to reduce spam and to introduce a